CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 1.md

     ![](./images/29042025(25).png)

-2. Select the lakehouse **CustomersLH** that you added to this notebook.
+2. Select the lakehouse **CustomersLH** you added to this notebook.

     ![](./images/29042025(26).png)